covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Using Eplan in other applications/Eplan API offline applications.md

 Private m_oEplApp As Eplan.EplApi.System.EplApplication

-Public Sub New()

-   '

-   ' Required for Windows Form Designer support

-   '

    InitializeComponent()

    m_oEplApp = New Eplan.EplApi.System.EplApplication()

-   Dim strAppModifier As System.String = ""

    m_oEplApp.Init(strAppModifier)

-End Sub 'New MainForm

 ```

 The string parameter  strAppModifier  determines, which configuration file is used and thus which modules will be loaded.
 If you pass an empty string like in the above example, the  eplset.xml  of the standard version of the current user will be loaded.